kausar3033/open-project/README.md

 >> if password is not working then alter database usr pass and use new pass

-step 3 - After successfully connect database into pgadmin restore existing backup file
+step 3 - After successfully connect database into pgadmin ,then restore existing backup file
 >> Restore openproject backupfile into selected databse

 step 4- last step copy file system and replace with new file system